rush2di/PortflioV2/static/home/home-content-1.md

 english:
   tsheading: "Technical skills:"
   pbtn: view my projects
-  paragraph: I specialize in bringing great designs to life with tools like React
+  paragraph: " I specialize in bringing great designs to life with tools like
-    and JavaScript animation libraries.
-I'm currently seeking out the right team where I can contribute in making amazing digital products.
+    React and JavaScript animation libraries.
+I'm currently seeking out the right team where I can contribute in making amazing digital products."
   tsparagraph: >-
     By constanly building personal projects I managed to learn many new thechnologies and concepts, this has also helped me gain knowledge on how to